LaunchCodeEducation/lchs/src/chapters/lists/list-basics.rst

 .. index:: ! list, ! element

 The Python **list** data type is another example of an *ordered collection*.
 Lists store data values, which are called **elements**.
-Just like strings, each element has its own index value.
+Just like with strings, each element has its own index value.
+However, strings are ordered collections of *characters* and the elements of lists can be of any data type.

 .. figure:: figures/list-diagram.png
    :alt: A label, languages, pointing to an array that contains "Python" at index 0, "C#" at index 1, "Java" at index 2, and "JavaScript" at index 3.

    This list contains four strings, and each value has its own index position.

-Strings are ordered collections of *characters*, which are just strings of length 1.
-Lists are ordered collections of *elements*, but these elements can be of any data type.

 Create a New List
 -----------------